IP and BREXIT: The facts

-Facts on the future of intellectual property laws following the recent Referendum decision.
+Facts on the future of intellectual property laws following the decision that the UK will leave the EU.

-There has been much speculation on the future of many intellectual property laws following the recent Referendum outcome.
+There has been much speculation on the future of many intellectual property laws following decision that the UK should leave the EU.

-This guide looks to offer factual information on the future of many international IP agreements that UK rights holders and business can make use of.
+This guide looks to offer factual information on the future of the UK’s IP regime.

-We recognise that for EU trade marks, users will want clarity over the long-term coverage of those rights.
-The government is exploring various options and we will be consulting users of the system about the best way forward.
-Even after the UK leaves the EU, UK businesses will still be able to register an EU trade mark, which will cover all remaining EU Member States.
+When the UK has left the EU, UK businesses will still be able to register an EU trade mark, which will cover all remaining EU Member States.

 The UK government fully recognises the concerns that IP professionals have about their future right to represent clients before the EU Intellectual Property Office.
 We welcome views on how to address these concerns and are involving stakeholders in consideration of these issues.

-UK rights holders can continue to protect their IP abroad.
-While the UK remains a full member of the EU, the EU Trade Marks (EUTM) and Registered Community Designs (RCD) continue to be valid in the UK.
+While the UK remains a full member of the EU, the Registered Community Designs (RCD) continue to be valid in the UK.
+When the UK leaves the EU, an RCD will cover the remaining EU member states.

-The government has also made clear its intention to ratify the Hague Agreement in a national capacity, which provides a practical business solution for registering up to 100 designs in over 65 territories through filing one single international application.
-We are currently working through the steps of joining and hope to introduce the service within the next year.
+The government has also made clear its intention to ratify the Hague Agreement in a national capacity, which provides a practical business solution for registering up to 100 designs in over 66 territories through filing one single international application.
+We are working through the steps of joining and hope to introduce the service next year.

-Protection for unregistered designs will continue to exist through the UK unregistered design right.
-We will consult designers and other users to ensure that the protection provided is fit for purpose.
+Protection for unregistered designs will continue to exist through the UK unregistered design right and copyright.
+We will discuss options with designers and other users to ensure that the protection provided is fit for purpose.

 The UK remains a Signatory State of the Unified Patent Court at present.
-On 28 November, the UK government confirmed its intention to proceed with arrangements to ratify the Unified Patent Court.
+On 28 November, the UK government confirmed its intention to proceed with arrangements to ratify the Unified Patent Court Agreement.

 While the UK remains in the EU, our copyright laws will continue to comply with the EU copyright directives, and we will continue to participate in EU negotiations.
 The continued effect of EU Directives and Regulations following our exit from the EU will depend on the terms of our future relationship.